CodeForAfrica/AlertME/README.md

     server {
       listen   80;

-      server_name greenalert.codeforafrica.net example.com;
+      server_name example.com greenalert;

       return 301 https://$server_name$request_uri;

     }

+Enable the site by creating a symlink:

+    sudo ln -s /etc/nginx/sites-available/greenalert /etc/nginx/sites-enabled/greenalert
-Save the file and run `sudo service nginx restart` to restart the web server.
+    sudo service nginx restart

 Now if you visit *example.com*, you will be able to see the basic #GreenAlert website loaded.

 ### Loading Data